ComBin/puppet-opensearch/README.md

 * [Augeas](http://augeas.net/)
 * [puppetlabs-java_ks](https://forge.puppetlabs.com/puppetlabs/java_ks) for certificate management (optional).

-Beginning with Elasticsearch 7.0.0, a Java JDK has been bundled as part of the elasticsearch package.
+Beginning with Opensearch 7.0.0, a Java JDK has been bundled as part of the opensearch package.
 However there still needs to be a version of Java present on the system being managed in order for Puppet to be able to run various utilities.
 We recommend managing your Java installation with the [puppetlabs-java](https://forge.puppetlabs.com/puppetlabs/java) module.